Conceptual design and first results for a neutron detector with interaction localization capabilities: Detector Design

 \section{Detector Design}

-When the neutron kinetic energies are measured via time-of-flight (ToF), the energy resolution is given by the following expression \cite{KORNILOV2009226}:
+A neutron time-of-flight (ToF) detector determines neutron kinetic energies, $E$, by measuring the time difference, $T$, between a START signal (associated with the initial emission of a neutron) and a STOP signal (detection of emitted neutron) over some fixed distance, $L$.
+In such a configuration, a simple calculation for the energy resolution, $\Delta E$, as a function of detector limitations is given by the following expression \cite{KORNILOV2009226}:

-in which $t$ is the time-of-flight of the particle ($\Delta$t is uncertainty in time-of-flight) and $L$ is the corresponding flight path-length ($\Delta$L is the uncertainty in neutron path-length).
-Therefore, the energy resolution is directly related to the time resolution of the detection system, and the precision in the measurement of the path-length.
-The latter is mainly due to the uncertainty in the determination of the interaction point within the active volume of the detector.
-One of the factors which limits this precision is the required thickness along the neutron trajectory, because the interaction can occur anywhere within the detector.
-Thick detectors maintain neutron detection efficiency at the expense of good position resolution.
-Typical thicknesses for plastic-scintillator-based neutron ToF detectors are about 2-3~cm, which is a good trade-off between position resolution and efficiency \cite{PETERS2016122,BUTA2000412,MORRISSEY1997222,PERDIKAKIS2012117}.
+in which $\Delta T$ is uncertainty in the time-of-flight, $T$, of the neutron and $\Delta L$ is the uncertainty in neutron flight-path length, $L$.
+Therefore, the energy resolution is directly related to the timing resolution of the detection system and the precision in the measurement of the path length.
+The latter is mainly due to the uncertainty in the determination of the interaction point within the detector.
+Thick detectors maintain good neutron detection efficiency at the expense of position resolution.
+Typical thicknesses for plastic-scintillator-based neutron ToF detectors are about 2-3~cm, which is a good trade-off between position resolution and efficiency \cite{MORRISSEY1997222,BUTA2000412,PETERS2016122}.

+Detailed simulations will be presented in Sect. \ref{sec:Simulations} to show how detector thickness and photon propagation affect ToF resolution.

-\subsubsection{Detector Requirements}
+\subsection{Detector Requirements}